 The physics involved account for approximately 500 milliseconds of latency; a limitation shared by all satellite Internet providers.
 If you dig a little deeper, however, the story gets more interesting.

 Network latency is caused by several factors, including the number of times the data is handled along the transmission path (by routers or servers, for example).
 Each time a data packet is handled by a device along the path–called a “hop”–several milliseconds of latency delay occurs.

 In addition to the distance from the Earth to the geostationary satellites, there are other factors that contribute to satellite Internet latency.
 These include quality of the internal network, Internet Protocol (IP)/satellite radio frequency (RF) translation overhead, speed of upstream connections, and most importantly, congestion of the satellite network itself.

 For some providers, satellite Internet latency delay can be an issue.
 Not for Skycasters.

 What sets us apart from other Internet providers is that we refuse to oversubscribe our network.
 Therefore, our users typically enjoy total satellite Internet latency of under 700 ms (and often under 600 ms).
 Compare that to the 1200-1700 ms of other oversubscribed satellite ISPs (Internet service providers), and you will quickly understand the Skycasters difference.

-We also guarantee a committed information rate (CIR) to give you the speed you need, low-latency delay data transmissions speeds, plus reliability rates that routinely top 99%.
+We also offer guaranteed speeds to give you the speed you need, low-latency delay data transmissions speeds, plus reliability rates that routinely top 99%.
 Search for yourself and you’ll find that no other high speed satellite Internet offers this level of performance, making the Skycasters difference even more noticeable.

 Is Satellite Right for You?